OpenSRS/osrs-toolkit-php/README.md

 Incorrect call
 * At least one required parameter was not passed, the call will not be made to the OpenSRS API.
 There will be at least one not defined error before this error.

-unknown cipher
-* The toolkit only supports CBC connections encrypted with:
-DES
-BLOWFISH
-BLOWFISH-COMPAT
-* This will not display if connecting via SSL.

-mcrypt_generic_init failed
-* Check installation of the mycrypt package, could be corrupted

-no initialization vector
-* Problem with the CBC connection
-* IV was not returned to the toolkit in the response header, could be caused by a corrupted returned messge.
-* This will not display if connecting via SSL.

 Mail System Write Error
 * The toolkit was unable to write to the server specified, please check